 COVID 19 INFORMATION

-- You will need to fill in forms before your appointments which will be sent to you 2 days before your appointment.
-It is vital these are filled in before you arrive at the practice, failure to do so may mean we have to re-arrange your appointment.
-The reason for this is again to minimise the amount of time you spend in the practice, reduce any contacts with surfaces and ensure you are safe to enter the building.
+- You will need to fill in forms before your appointments which will be sent to you 3 days (via email) and 2 via text before your appointment.
+It is important that these are filled in before you arrive at the practice, failure to do so may mean we have to re-arrange your appointment.
+The reason for this is again to minimise the amount of time you spend in the practice, reduce any contacts with surfaces and ensure you are safe to enter the building and ensure all patients are screened as much as possible.
 Please call if you need help with the forms.

 - When you attend for your appointment, we will ask you come alone wherever possible and leave any unnecessary belongings at home or in your car.

 - We will ask you to sanitize your hands when you enter the practice and to wear a face covering when you attend your appointment.
 Failure to do so may result in us having to re book your appointment.

 - We may ask you to pre-pay for your appointment over the phone, the reason for this is again to minimise the amount of time you spend in the practice and reduce any contacts with surfaces.

 - During certain procedures your nurse/dentist/hygienist/therapist may be wearing enhanced PPE, this means they may have a respirator mask as well as gowns and a visor.

 - It is really important that all your contact details are up to date so please call if we don’t have your most recent email and/mobile number.